esphome/esphome-docs/components/ethernet.rst

     This approach is likely to fail, however, as the Ethernet interface uses a high frequency clock signal that will not travel reliably over these types of connections.
 For more information and wiring details refer to the link in the *See also* section.

+.. note:: LAN867X driver compatible with IDF v5.0 and above.

 Configuration examples
 ----------------------